Arantxa Chávez

-Arantxa Elizabeth Chávez Muñoz (born 30 January 1991 in Leon, Mexico) is a Mexican diver.
+Arantxa Elizabeth Chávez Muñoz (born 30 January 1991) is a Mexican diver.
 In 2012, she achieved qualification to participate at the 2012 Summer Olympics in the individual 3-metre trampoline event.
 At the Olympics, she failed to reach the semifinal and was classified 29th.
 In 2014, however, she was a gold winner, along with Dolores Hernández, in synchronized diving at the Central American Games of the Caribbean in 2014 in Veracruz.

 After failing to qualify for the 2016 Summer Olympics, she considered retirement, before winning 3 medals at the 2017 World University Games.
 She qualified for the 2020 Summer Olympics.
 She did not advance to the semifinal and was classified 27th, the last of the field.